AmirAgassi/Blackstar/README.md

 ~~BlackStar is auto-updating, only a very large and intentional Roblox update will break it.~~

 Obviously, any new checks will have to be added manually.
-This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.
-Checks will be periodically added as I make them for other projects.
+~~This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.
+Checks will be periodically added as I make them for other projects.~~
+I am too lazy to do that.

 The project MUST be built in x86 due to raw x86 assembly.